Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Exceptions

-Ultrassembler may throw a `UltraError` exception if it encounters incorrect code or has some other error.
+Ultrassembler may throw a `UASError` exception if it encounters incorrect code or has some other error.

 To catch these, just add a `try {} catch(...) {}` block like you would with other C++ code.